longemen3000/BetterBanner.jl/README.md

 Enter BetterBanner.jl.

-The package (or file, this is only one file with no dependencies,wrapped in a package for convenience) replaces the current banner art with one done with braille unicode:
+The package replaces the current banner art with one done with braille unicode:

 ![new banner, with space](images/new.PNG)

-it comes with some text overflow protection:
+It comes with some text overflow protection:

 ![new banner, overflow](images/new_overflow1.PNG)